-Campaign For Popular Education is an advocacy and campaign network operating in Bangladesh since 1991.CAMPE which started its journey with only 15 member organizations and individuals have in the last twenty years grown to a credible membership of more than 1300 NGOs , researchers, educators and other Civil Society organizations and individuals sharing similar vision.
-The journey of CAMPE started in the year 1990 following the Declaration of Education for All.
+Campaign For Popular Education is an advocacy and campaign network operating in Bangladesh since 1991.CAMPE which started its journey with only 15 member organizations and individuals have in the last twenty eight years grown to a credible membership of almost 1000 NGOs , researchers, educators and other Civil Society organizations and individuals sharing similar vision.
+The journey of CAMPE started in the year 1990 following the Jomtien World Conference on Education for All.

 CAMPE's programme interventions primarily focus on Policy Advocacy, Networking, Campaign, Research and Capacity Building of its members and partner organizations.
 CAMPE is committed to facilitate the process for sustainable and pro-poor policy frameworks which will in turn enable the achievement of Education for All goals.
 CAMPE works closely with policy makers, development partners and different national, regional and global forums.

 Since its inception, CAMPE has been trying to coordinate implementation of program interventions with the Government and other progressive institutions in order to facilitate participation of people in literacy and non-formal education movements.
 CAMPE has been an active member of Global Campaign for Education (GCE), Asian South Pacific Bureau of Adult Education (ASPBAE), International Council for Adult Education (ICAE) and Global Call to Action Against Poverty (GCAP).

 CAMPE started its initial phase (1992-1995) with the support of the British ODA (AMOD), SIDA, OXFAM and PRIP/PACT.
 UNICEF and UNESCO also supported specific program components during this phase, which ended after two no cost extensions in June 1996.
 At that point of time CAMPE's main challenges were to identify its niche, clarify its vision and mission and establish its credibility as the representative body of education sector NGOs in Bangladesh.